andrea-bia/numeta/README.md

 The `@nm.jit` decorator accepts an optional `namer` parameter.
 It should be a callable receiving the specification of the compile-time arguments.
-The return value is used as a suffix for the generated directories and symbols.
-This allows you to generate different libraries for different compile-time values:
+The return value is used for the generated directories and symbols:

 ```python
 @nm.jit(directory=tmp_path, namer=lambda spec: f"spec_{spec[0]}")